cheesasaurus/ProfuselyViolentProgression/BepInExPlugins/PalacePrivileges/README.md

 ## Restricted actions

 Some actions may only be performed by the owner.
-Privileges cannot be granted to clan members.
+Clan members cannot be granted privileges for these restricted actions.
 - Abandoning the castle.
 - Exposing the castle heart.
 - Removing blood from the castle heart.